edgeimpulse/aws_workshop/2_EdgeImpulseProjectBuild/EdgeImpulseProjectBuild.md

 ![Edge Impulse](EI_Project_5.png)

-Please select the appropriate choice and press "Build":
+Please select the appropriate choice and press "Build" (Example, for Raspberry Pi, choose "Linux(AARCH64)" to run the model on the CPU of the RPi:

 ![Edge Impulse](EI_Project_6.png)

 	NOTE:  For these edge device choices, please select the "int8" option prior to pressing "Build".

 	NOTE: The "Linux(AARCH64)" is suitable for many Linux-class ARM-based 64bit devices where only the CPU will be used to run the model.

 Now that we have built our deployment, we are ready to move on to the next step - creating an API Key.
 Lets do this!